Skip to main content

 You feel it in the subtle shifts.
 The recovery that takes a day longer, the mental fog that descends without clear cause, or the way your body composition seems to change despite consistent effort.
 This experience, a gradual desynchronization of your internal systems, is a tangible reality for many adults on a wellness journey.

 This feeling of discord originates deep within your biology, at the cellular level.
-Your body operates as a finely tuned communication network, with the acting as its master messaging service, dispatching hormones to regulate everything from energy and mood to metabolism and reproductive health.
+Your body operates as a finely tuned communication network, with the endocrine system acting as its master messaging service, dispatching hormones to regulate everything from energy and mood to metabolism and reproductive health.
 The clarity of these messages is paramount for optimal function.

 Over time, however, a unique type of cell begins to accumulate in various tissues throughout the body, including in the very glands responsible for hormone production.
 These are senescent cells.
 A senescent cell is one that has entered a state of irreversible growth arrest, often as a protective measure against becoming cancerous.